dododoyo/WebDev/React/react-intro/README.md

 - accepts id as an argument and finds the book
 - [Javascript Nuggets - Filter and Find](https://www.youtube.com/watch?v=KeYxsev737s&list=PLnHJACx3NwAfRUcuKaYhZ6T5NRIpzgNGJ&index=4)
 - pass the function down to Book Component and invoke on the button click
+- here we defined the function in the parent but calling it inside the child
 - in the Book Component destructure id and function
 - invoke the function when user clicks the button, pass the id
 - the goal : you should see the same book in the console